thinkloop/memoizerific/README.md

 );

 ```
-The process involves calling the memoized functions many times using varying numbers of arguments (between 2-8) and with varying amounts of repetition (more repetion means more cache hits and vice versa).
+The process involved calling the memoized functions thousands times using varying numbers of arguments (between 2-8) and with varying amounts of repetition (more repetion means more cache hits and vice versa).
-them to each library.

 ##### Measurements
-Measurements from 5000 iterations of each combination on firefox 44:
+Measurements from 5000 iterations of each combination of number of args and variance on firefox 44 are as follows:

 | Cache Size | Num Args | Approx. Cache Hits (variance) | LRU-Memoize | Memoizee | Memoizerific | % Faster |
 | :--------: | :------: | :---------------------------: | :---------: | :------: | :----------: | :------: |